bahlo/axum-accept/README.md

 ## Edge cases

-Setting a default is recommended as this is more explicitly in your code.
+Setting a default is recommended as it indicates behaviour more explicitly in your code.
 This is how axum-accept behaves on edge cases:

 | Accept    | Has default               | No default                |